Arctic Ocean facts

-It’s really incredible that there are some endangered species of the world who are the inhabit on the Arctic ocean.
+It’s really incredible that there are some endangered species of the world who are the inhabit on the facts about the Arctic ocean.
 Some of the rarest and dangerous animals of the Arctic Ocean are the whales, walruses, polar bears and seals.

 Arctic Ocean is the home of these rarest animals in the world.